Dorset History Centre: Collections

 Additionally it holds two library collections.
 The first is the Local Studies Library, which includes books, magazines and journals on the history of the county on the region.
 The other is the Dorset Authors Collection – books by (and about) Dorset writers including Thomas Hardy, William Barnes and the Powys brothers.
-The oldest document in the collection is a charter from the Saxon king Edgar granting land in Cheselbourne which dates from 965 AD.

 Services

-The Dorset History Centre is open 9am - 5pm Tuesday to Friday and 9am - 4:30pm every first and third Saturday of the month.
-There is a searchroom for requesting and viewing original documents, a microfilm room, library and study areas and computers for public use.
+The Dorset History Centre is open 9am - 5pm Wednesday to Friday and 9am - 4:30pm every first Saturday of the month.
+There is a by appointment search room for requesting and viewing original documents, a microfilm room, library and study areas and computers for public use.

 The Dorset History Centre was one of the first archive services to go into partnership with a commercial organisation in order to digitise a significant percentage of its records and make these available online.
 The first set of Dorset records were released by Ancestry.com in summer 2011.

 Aside from its enquiry service, the History Centre also offer talks and group visits, learning sessions for schools or further and higher education bodies, copying of documents and a paid research service for people unable to visit in person.
 The History Centre also has a conservation lab which supports its preservation objectives.